turtlethumbs/OldPhonePad/ReadMe.md

 2) The input must always be terminated with a '#' character that only appears once.
 3) The input may contain a ' ' (space) between each character as a pause indication to proceed with the previously typed character selection.
 4) The '*' character may be specified to erase a previously typed character selection.
+5) A single '#' character must appear at the end of each input data string.

 ### Mapping